 5G internet connection

-NTT Docomo and Nokia signed a deal in order to provide 5G-ready baseband network while the Olympics is ongoing in Japan.
+NTT Docomo and Nokia signed a deal in order to provide a 5G-ready baseband network while the Olympics is ongoing in Japan.

 Currently, automakers such as Toyota are investing in hydrogen-based fuel cells.
 These cells will be used for new cars.
 The new cars will not use the typical gasoline but will use hydrogen-based fuels which will reduce environmental damages.
 To do this, infrastructures like hydrogen stations must be nearby the Olympic village.